maarten-pennings/howto/c64mempart/readme.md

   ```

 - In the next section we will develop the assembly routine for the switcher.
-  That 92 byte code is in-lined in BASIC, and poked one line 130 via
+  That 92 byte code is in-lined in BASIC, and poked to addres `MS` on line 130 via
-  routine 700 to address `MS`.
+  the sub routine at 700.
 The poker even has a simple checksum.

   ```BAS
   700 REM USR() CODE